Here is a reminder of this post from last year to which further ones will continue, on the same topic. With new insights! Enjoy!

 - Recognizing when your Ego is acting instead of you.

 - Acknowledging and not apologizing for what YOU WANT and pursuing it.

 - The measure of your willpower.

 Each one of us can define its own meaning of self-knowledge.
 It is not a universal size that fits all, especially because each individual is unique in its own matter.
-Self-knowledge is an evolving parameter and it gets better with time, just like any good whisky/scotch.
+Self-knowledge is an evolving process and it gets better with time, just like any good whisky/scotch.

 Enjoy your weekend with yourself and the process of self-knowledge!